Freedom in the World

 C. Functioning of Government: 1 / 12

-Although the Saudi government generates massive revenue from the sale of oil, which it redistributes to social welfare programs and as patronage, little is known about the government’s accounting or the various direct ways that the state’s wealth becomes a source of private privilege for the royal family and its clients.
+The Saudi state remains notably opaque in its budgets and financial practices.
+Although the government generates massive revenue from the sale of oil, which it redistributes through social welfare programs and as patronage, little is known about its accounting or the various direct ways in which the state’s wealth becomes a source of private privilege for the royal family and its clients.
+In 2014, the accounting firm Deloitte reported that annual Saudi military spending had increased by $16 billion over the past five years.

 Discretionary Political Rights Question A: 2 / 4

-In addition to the advisory councils, the monarchy has a tradition of consulting with select members of Saudi society, but the process is not equally open to all citizens.
+In addition to drawing advice from the Consultative Council, the monarchy has a tradition of consulting with select members of Saudi society.
+However, the process is not equally open to all citizens.
 From the king to local governors, royal family officials periodically host meetings for citizens to air grievances and seek access to money or power.
 These meetings are irregular, and while they afford some citizens rare opportunities to meet with the powerful, the outcomes reinforce the personalized nature of authority.

 Civil Liberties: 7 / 40